williamAdson/double-chain/README.md

 ## DOUBLE CHAIN
-This is a basic blockchain system that will uses will use multiple consensus algorithms
+This is a basic blockchain system that will use multiple consensus algorithms

 ## USE
 All you need is node.js installed on your system